Justice Jennifer Caughey Campaign

 Serving you as a Justice on Texas’s First Court of Appeals has been one of the greatest honors of my life.
 In this role, I work hard every day addressing a broad docket of civil and criminal appeals from Harris County and nine surrounding counties.
 I am on the ballot in 2018 to keep my seat, and I hope to earn your support.

-When I took my oath of office, I made three promises.
+While serving in this role, I have authored more than 100 opinions and contributed to another approximately 160.
+In each one, I have honored the promises I made when I took my oath of office.
 I promised to preserve, protect, and defend the Constitutions of Texas and the United States.
 I promised to give each and every case time and respect—to study all briefs and the record and to independently and thoroughly research the law.
 And I promised to faithfully apply the law (statutes, the Constitution, and contracts) as it is written so we remain governed by laws, not men.
-I have worked tirelessly every day keep those commitments.
-My opinions reflect these principles I hold so dearly.
+I have worked tirelessly every day to keep those commitments.

 My background prepared me well for this role.
 I grew up in Houston.
 I earned my undergraduate degree Phi Beta Kappa from Princeton University and my law degree from Harvard Law School, where I was a leader of the Journal of Law & Public Policy and taught legal research and writing.